signaldust/bunny-jit/README.md

-We could certainly do better (eg. unroll the loop and fold it into a constant return) and the `lea` should probably be `inc` instead (by the time you are reading this, it probably is), but overall this isn't too bad given the simplicity of the compiler.
+We could certainly do better (eg. unroll the loop and fold it into a constant return) and the `lea` should probably be `inc` instead (by the time you are reading this, it probably is; at this point it's still easy to improve this quite rapidly and I probably won't update this page all the time), but overall this isn't too bad given the simplicity of the compiler.

 This is obviously a simple example, but the quality of code is generally roughly similar for more complicated functions as well: not necessarily